jon077/Napolean/README.md

 ### 3.1 - The Chase

-During this world, the "Commandments of Animalism" are emphasized in an argument
-between Napoleon and the animals building the windmill, gets angry, and chases
-the animals through fun physics problems and puzzles to climb the hill.
-He
-stands like a human as he solves the puzzles.
+During this world, the "Commandments of Animalism" are emphasized in an argument between Napoleon and the animals building the windmill, gets angry, and chases the animals through fun physics problems and puzzles to climb the hill.
+He stands like a human as he solves the puzzles.

-Upon reaching the top of the hill, the windmill is put into operation and the
-"All animals are equal" sign on the barn is lit up with vintage light bulbs.
+Upon reaching the top of the hill, the windmill is put into operation and the  "All animals are equal" sign on the barn is lit up with vintage light bulbs.

 ### 3.2 - The Storm

 On the hillside, Napoleon climbs into the trees and meets the animals.
-As he
-meets them, they either help him or not.
+As he meets them, they either help him or not.
 If they do not, Napoleon kills them.

 The wind is ripping, lightning crashing and rain falling foreboding.

+As the level ends, Napoleon celebrates by changing the commandments to:
+4. No animal shall sleep in a bed  **with sheets.**
+5. No animal shall drink alcohol  **to excess.**
+6. No animal shall kill any other animal  **without cause.**

 ### 3.3 - The Explosion

 Mr Frederick, a neighboring farmer, attacks the farm, using blasting powder to blow up the restored windmill.
 Although the animals win the battle, they do so at great cost, as many, including Boxer, the workhorse, are wounded.

+Mr Frederick is a mini-boss, once defeated, the animals realize Napoleon is a greedy dictator and drive him out.

 ## World 4: Road to City Hall

 ### 4.1 - Highway to the City

 ### 4.2 - The Bridge

 ### 4.3 - The Coup